Chia-Yu-Kuo/IC-Contest-cell-based/README.md

 # IC-Contest-cell-based
-There are some code we programming during the day before IC-Contest 2023, and groups includ university(E) and graduate(B)
+There are some code completed with teammate during the day before IC-Contest 2023, including university(E) and graduate(B) groups.